ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 Prefixing is a best-practice.
 It solves the risk of colliding tags, it's a helpful distinguisher between standard and custom tags, and it sets you up very nicely for when JavaScript-enabled functionality is required.
 This custom tag approach, unlike many JavaScript libraries, scales in both directions: you can scale down to simple HTML and CSS-only components or all the way up to interactive components that respond to state changes _while maintaining the same uniform HTML interface_.

-Let’s see how our Alert can go from basic custom tag to interactive component without breaking changes or a shifting paradigm.
+Let's see how our Alert can go from basic custom tag to interactive component without breaking changes or a shifting paradigm.

-In Alert 2.0 we're adding the ability to customize the `autodismiss` duration.
-So, you can take the default four seconds by simple adding the attribute, or you can shorten or extend that duration by setting it's value to a number of seconds:
+In a future release of Alert we're adding the ability to customize the `autodismiss` duration.
+You can take the default four seconds by simply adding the attribute, or you can shorten or extend that duration by setting it's value to a number of seconds:

 <alert type="success" autodismiss="10">
   <p>You should try this</p>